-- The welfare of the learner is paramount. - All learners have a right to feel safe and should be protected whilst using PTP's services and PTP has an obligation to ensure this safety and protection. - All learners, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation, or identity, have the right to equal protection from all types of harm, abuse or bullying. - Safeguarding is everyone's responsibility. - Working in partnership with learners and with other agencies is essential in promoting a safe learning environment and engaging the learner in 'early help' wherever possible.
+- The welfare of learners and staff is paramount. - All learners have a right to feel safe and should be protected whilst using PTP's services and PTP has an obligation to ensure this safety and protection. - All learners, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation, or identity, have the right to equal protection from all types of harm, abuse or bullying. - Safeguarding is everyone's responsibility. - All staff have a right to feel supported in their health and wellbeing within the workplace. - Working in partnership with learners and with other agencies is essential in promoting a safe learning environment and engaging the learner in 'early help' wherever possible.
+Staff are alert to where early help may be required earlier in certain cases. (\ see note below)